yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 public void onGetContactsStarted(GetContactsStartedEvent getContactsStartedEvent) {
 	// A GetContactsStartedEvent contains the following:
 	// provider         = the provider on which the get contacts process started
-	// socialActionType = the social action preformed
+	// socialActionType = the social action performed
 	// payload          = an identification string that you can give when you initiate
 	//                    the get contacts operation and want to receive back upon starting